 Many cards offer an interest-free period on purchases.
 This means if you pay everything you owe before the statement due date, you won't have to pay any interest at all.
 If you don’t make a full repayment, you will lose your interest-free period and be charged interest on your purchases.
 So always to try repay your credit card balance in full when you can.

 3. Pay more than the minimum

-To enjoy using your card without having to pay interest, pay off your balance in full every month.
-If you can't do this, it still makes sense to pay more than the minimum in order to reduce the interest you'll pay.
+To use your credit card without having to pay interest, pay off your balance in full every month.
+If you can't do this, it still makes sense to pay more than the minimum in order to reduce the amount of interest you'll pay.